Board of Directors

 Josh fell in love with Waukegan when he moved here in 2004.
 He has a particular flare for industrial, immigration and ethnic histories of this community.
 As a US history teacher at Waukegan High School, many of his students use the Raymond Research Library throughout the year to work on their Chicago Metro History Fair Projects.
 Over the last ten years, six groups of students have taken their projects to compete in the National History Day competition in Washington, D.C.
 He is happy to serve the Waukegan Historical Society that has helped with this process.

 Immediate Past President

 Harry E. Came

-Harry has been a resident of Waukegan for 26 years and has loved five old houses in the Near North Historic District.
+Harry has been a resident of Waukegan for over 30 years and has loved five old houses in the Near North Historic District.
 After many years of getting up at 4:00 am and the last fifteen years in a family manufacturing business, he now commutes a few blocks to his antique shop on Grand Ave—unless something more important comes up.
 He loves antiques, old houses, and his friends at the Waukegan Historical Society.

 Annual Report 2014-2015 (pdf)